AFootGolf9/TheRastreator/README.md

 ## About The Project

-System that permits users create accounts and use then to save and query previos locations that was a specific device.
+System that permits users create accounts and use then to save and query previous locations that was a specific device.

 May be Used to rebember previos locations or to localize a lost device.